Leadership Development Program

 Executive education: Leadership- and management-related online courses are the most time-intensive and expensive part of the program, with fees running about $2,500 per course.
 Most have enrolled in courses run through Harvard Business School or the Graduate School of Education, but there are myriad other options available.

-Lunch and learn series: Guest speakers (authors and scholars, technology experts, academic administrators, and other innovators) form the core of this module and have included college presidents, heads of global nonprofits, as well as executive recruiters.
-The series also focuses on campus administration with the philosophy that aspiring leaders should understand how their schools function.
+Lunch and learn series: Guest speakers (authors and scholars, technology experts, academic administrators, and other innovators) form the core of this module and have included college presidents and heads of global nonprofits as well as executive recruiters.
+The series also focuses on campus administration, with the philosophy that aspiring leaders should understand how their schools function.
 Participants explore how an endowment works, the role of governance and boards, the importance of strategic communications, how to build a fundraising case, and the competitive market for talented students.

 Capstone project: LDP capstone projects aim to address an academic or student life priority or improve a campus operation or system.
 They are self-designed and can be done in pairs or independently.